kpputhuveetil/bodies-uncovered/README.md

 ["Bodies Uncovered: Learning to Manipulate Real Blankets Around People via Physics Simulations"](https://arxiv.org/abs/2109.04930)
 Kavya Puthuveetil, Charles C. Kemp, and Zackory Erickson

+This repository provides a version of [Assistive Gym](https://github.com/Healthcare-Robotics/assistive-gym) modified for this work, as well as additional task-specific functionality. **Although files for other assistive environments are included, ONLY the Bedding Manipulation enviornment is functional!**

 ## Citation
 K. Puthuveetil, C. C. Kemp, and Z. Erickson, “Bodies Uncovered: Learning to Manipulate Real Blankets Around People via Physics Simulations,” 2021.
 ```